-The Group Executive Team comprises the CEO, Senior Vice Presidents of the Group's business segments, the CFO, Senior Vice President, Technology, Senior Vice President, Legal Affairs, Senior Vice President, Human Resources, Senior Vice President, Strategy and the CIO.
+DNA's Executive Team is comprises of the CEO, Senior Vice Presidents for the Group's business segments, the CFO, Senior Vice Presidents for Technology, Legal Affairs, Human Resources and Strategy, and the CIO.
 The CEO is the Chair of the Group Executive Team.
 Members of the Executive Team are nominated by the Board of Directors.